-- A grade of "C-" or better in all PED Core courses with the exception of, PED 303 and 304, must have a grade of B- in these two courses. - Achieve and maintain the healthy zones in aerobic capacity (pacer test or mile run), muscular strength and endurance (curl-up), flexibility (sit & reach), and upper body strength and endurance (push-up & modified push-up) as measured by Fitnessgram.
+- A grade of C- or higher (1.700) in all PED Core courses including SCI 306 and SCI 310 with the exception of PED 303 and PED 304.
+Students must have a grade of B- or higher (2.700) in PED 303 and PED 304. - Achieve and maintain the healthy zones in aerobic capacity (pacer test or mile run), muscular strength and endurance (curl-up), flexibility (sit & reach), and upper body strength and endurance (push-up & modified push-up) as measured by Fitnessgram.
 Candidates must score at the Acceptable level for four areas listed prior to exiting from the program.
 Fitness measures will be required in PED 225, SCI 310, PED 401, and if applicable, PED 407. - Accommodations will be made for teacher candidates with documented physical disabilities. - Demonstrate competence in selected game categories as measured by a grade B- or higher in PED 303 and 304. - Accommodations will be made for teacher candidates with documented physical disabilities. - Complete an application for student teaching (PED 407) and submit to the School of Education department office. - Cumulative GPA of 3.000 or higher.

-- Total credits required for a bachelor's degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 3.000 - Major GPA required for graduation (minimum): 2.750 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework
+- Total credits required for a bachelor's degree (minimum): 120 credits - Cumulative GPA required for graduation (minimum): 3.000 - Major GPA required for graduation (minimum): 2.750 - 1/2 of major requirements must be completed at Sage (minimum) - Completion of all required General Education coursework - Completion of 60 liberal arts and sciences credits (minimum)